 - “Dependent Child” means a natural, adopted or stepchild or a child under a legal guardianship; and

-- “Employee within Operations” means a full-time employee budgeted at least 50% in a division/department within Operations for at least two years prior to the start date of the award period (beginning on July 1).
+- “Employee within Operations and select collaborative units” means a full-time employee budgeted at least 50% in a division/unit within Operations, Risk, Ethics and Compliance, and Human Resources and Organizational Effectiveness for at least two years prior to the start date of the award period (beginning on July 1).

 The scholarship will be awarded based on academic achievement; school, employment, and community activities; and financial need.